neu-se/CS4530-Spring-2024/Assignments/project-grading.md

 #### Satisfactory:
 * Implemented feature satisfies the conditions of satisfaction as proposed by the team and as agreed to by the course staff.
 If technical difficulties resulted in features being dropped, the project may still earn full marks on "delivered features," but these difficulties must have been documented with the course staff as you encountered them during development.
-* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku and/or Render.com for hosting (or as per deployement instructions provided).
+* Implemented feature is deployed to a publicly-accessible URL, using Heroku and/or Render.com for hosting (or as per deployement instructions provided).
 * Implemented feature contains no ESLint warnings or errors; does not include any eslint-disable or ts-ignore flags

 #### Meets minimum requirements:
 * Implemented feature largely satisfies acceptance criteria as proposed by the team, but may not meet the course staff’s interpretation of those criteria.
-* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku /Render for hosting (or as per deployement instructions provided).
+* Implemented feature is deployed to a publicly-accessible URL, using Heroku and/or Render.com for hosting (or as per deployement instructions provided).
 * The implementation may have some obvious flaws, but largely works without crashing.
 * Implemented feature does not include any eslint-disable or ts-ignore flag

 ### Testing (10%)
 The project must include evidence of testing.
 Ideally, all new features will be accompanied by fully automated tests, but in some circumstances (particularly when engaging with Phaser, the game library, or Tiled, the map editor), this may not be feasible.
 If automated tests are not possible, include a discussion of your manual testing strategy, including a script that a future developer could use to manually test the feature.
+There is no explicit requirement to make use of any specific testing technology (e.g. mocks, spies, etc.).

 #### Satisfactory:
 * Any new or modified backend features include tests that validate that the feature works as intended.
 These tests cover the changed code, and also contain well-written assertions that thoroughly check the expected behaviors.